rustprooflabs/pgosm-flex/CONTRIBUTING.md

 We encourage pull requests (PRs) from everyone.

-Fork the project into your own repo, create a topic branch there and then make one or more pull requests back to the main repository.
+Fork the project into your own repo, create a topic branch there and then make one or more pull requests back to the main repository targeting the `dev` branch.
 Your PR can then be reviewed and discussed.

 Helpful: Run `make` in the project root directory and ensure tests pass.
 If tests are not passing and you need help resolving, please mention this in your PR.